cepthomas/Notr/README.md

 ## Color Scheme

 Color schemes require new and edited scopes to support this tool.
-Implement your unique version of these in `your.sublime-color-scheme`.
+Implement your unique version of these in `Packages\User\your.sublime-color-scheme`.

 ``` json
 {